Due to the nature of the article, reader discretion is advised.

 “Reprehensible.
 Couldn’t imagine that it would happen, and very shocked that it did,”

 “There were no signs...”

 “I keep asking myself, ‘How did it happen?
 How did I not see it?’
 Like, how do you not know these things, but I guess you don't...."

 Just about an hour outside Sacramento, CA sits Vacaville.
 A somewhat small town, their performing arts epicenter resides at the Vacaville Performing Arts Theatre.
 The venue, which opened in 1993 has hosted a slew of events and concerts such as Debbie Reynolds, Lou Rawls, The Smothers Brothers, Boyz II Men and George Winston.
 It also plays host to a number of local events such as Vacaville Ballet Theatre Company, Solano Community Symphony, Vacaville Concert Society and Dixon Dance Studio's annual recitals.

 But what used to be a place of creation and performance, is now a crime scene.
-Because now, the Vacaville Performing Arts Theatre is at the center of a child pornography investigation.
+Because now, the Vacaville Performing Arts Theatre was at the center of a child pornography investigation.
 The alleged perpetrators?
 Two former theatre employees.
 The victims?
 A countless number of young female dancers at Dixon Dance Studio.

-This past summer, a police investigation into a local child pornographer turned up secretly recorded videos of young girls dressing and undressing at the Vacaville Performing Arts Theatre allegedly recorded or kept by two Vacaville men who worked at the city-owned theater.
+Last year, a police investigation into a local child pornographer turned up secretly recorded videos of young girls dressing and undressing at the Vacaville Performing Arts Theatre allegedly recorded or kept by two Vacaville men who worked at the city-owned theater.

 According to The Daily Republic,